alliander-opensource/rcdt_robotics/README.md

 `source /home/rcdt/ros2_ws/install/setup.bash`

-You can also automate this by adding the source command to the `.bashrc.personal` file, in the root of this repository.
+You can also automate this by adding the source command to the `.personal.bashrc` file, in the root of this repository.

 You should now be able to use the ROS2 packages.
 Check the package specific README files for further instructions.